dlang/DIPs/DIPs/DIP1xxx-RC.md

 ## Rationale

 Named arguments are a fairly popular language feature from dynamic languages which has been very highly requested on D's NewsGroup.
 During the period of 2018 saw four threads related to named arguments with one being not small in size [1](https://forum.dlang.org/post/hckwmgnobondvdmnjzxr@forum.dlang.org).
-Objective-C uses named parameters quite heavily so it potentially can be used as a compatibility feature not just as an enhancement for D.
+Objective-C uses named parameters quite heavily but does not support reordering [0](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/DefiningClasses/DefiningClasses.html#//apple_ref/doc/uid/TP40011210-CH3-SW5%7CiOS) so it potentially can be used as a compatibility feature not just as an enhancement for D. As of writing Objective-C has become undocumented officially; Swift as its replacement is documented [1](https://docs.swift.org/swift-book/LanguageGuide/Functions.html#ID166).
+Other languages include Ada, Kotlin, Python, R, Ruby, and Scala [1](https://en.wikipedia.org/wiki/Named_parameter#Use_in_programming_languages).

 One of the key features that have been requested [1](https://forum.dlang.org/post/eefptgwdqhsbxjqjjmpy@forum.dlang.org), [2](https://forum.dlang.org/post/mp9l9m$1cjt$2@digitalmars.com) and disliked is having arguments passed in any order [1](https://forum.dlang.org/post/bqyzgobnvrtrapcawguw@forum.dlang.org), [2](https://forum.dlang.org/post/m1h8if$223r$1@digitalmars.com).
 Unlike other languages, this DIP does not aid in having arguments in any order.
 The majority of arguments should remain ordered; this aids in readability and tooling.

-This DIP expands upon D's meta-programming features and extends the new feature proposal into function arguments for consistency.
+This DIP expands upon D's meta-programming features and extends it to include function arguments for consistency.
 It should only be used within ``extern(D)`` code for the purposes of enhancing the interfaces into symbols and types.
 Without altering the internal logic itself.

 To demonstrate this let's assume we have a function called max that has the prototype ``int max(int a, int b)``.
 You would normally call it like ``max(1, 2)``.
 But if we were to convert it to use named parameters ``int max(<int a, int b>)`` and then call it via ``max(a: 1, b: 2)`` it would not be more readable or usable.
 Instead, the purpose of this DIP is to remove boilerplate code.
 An example of this is input ranges with the template ``ElementType``.

 ## Description

 This DIP proposes a second parameter type for use by template and function arguments.
-This second type is a named variant that does not affect overload resolution.
+This second type is a named variant that does not affect overload resolution or normal unnamed arguments to templates or functions.
 Instead, it provides an optional set of named parameters that can be passed and then retrieved from a type when used as a template argument.

 When using a named parameter they must be passed in the same order relative to other named arguments but may exist in any order relative to unnamed arguments.
 For the prototype ``void func(int a, int b, <bool o=false>)`` the function calls ``func(1, 2, o:true)`` is the same as ``func(1, o:true, 2)`` or ``func(o:true, 1, 2)``.